ogbodochiamaka/Occupational-sleep-disorder-and-health-risk-analysis/README.md

 This is an Excel project report which provides a comprehensive analysis of sleep patterns, health risks, and lifestyle behaviors across various occupations.
 This project will help us analyze sleep disorders and their contributing factors across different occupation and health conditions.
 It offers data-driven insights into sleep disorders, blood pressure levels, BMI, physical activity, and stress, enabling healthcare professionals, HR teams, and wellness coordinators to make informed decisions regarding employee health and workplace wellness programs.The goal is to help organizations understand how workplace conditions influence employee health and to support data-driven wellness interventions.
 ## Project overview:
 Sleep disorders and poor sleep quality contribute to reduced productivity, workplace errors, mental fatigue, and long-term health risks.This dashboard provides a holistic view of employee health by connecting sleep quality with lifestyle and occupational demands.The dataset includes 374 individuals across different professions with detailed demographic, sleep, and medical information.
+## Problem statements:
+- What problem is the Occupational Sleep Disorder & Health Risk Dashboard trying to solve?
+- Why is sleep disorder a problem in workplaces?
+- What gap currently exists that the dashboard addresses?
+- What specific challenges do organisations face when dealing with sleep-related risks?
+- What health problems is the project trying to reduce or prevent?
+- How does the dashboard improve decision-making for employers or health teams?
+- What is the main problem this dashboard solves for employees?
 ##